open-rmf/rmf-cloud-tools/roles/wireguard/wg_client/example/README.md

 # wg_client
 Create a wireguard client on target device(s).
-Tested using the `docker_cluster` image.
+Tested using the `docker_cluster` environment.

 ## Setup
 You will first need to set up a wireguard server.
 If following the examples in this repo using `docker_cluster`, you should follow the instructions in `roles/wireguard/wg_server/example`.